 Place hands on a box, bench, or step slightly wider than and in line with shoulders.
 Slowly lower body until chest nearly touches the bench.
 Pause at the bottom, and then push back up to the starting position as quickly as possible.

 Too easy?
 Do standard push-ups with hands on the floor, or make it even more challenging by elevating your feet on a box (the higher the box, the harder it gets), wearing a weight vest, or both.

 Reps: 8 to 10

 Grab a weight bar with an overhand, shoulder-width grip.
 Stand under the bar and let your body hang, arms straight.
 Your body should form a straight line from your ankles to your head.
-Pull your shoulder blades back, then pull with your arms as you lift your chest to the bar.
+Pull shoulder blades back, then pull with arms as you lift chest to the bar.
 Pause, then lower body back to starting position.
-That's one rep.
+That's 1 rep.

 Note: Keep your wrists straight and body rigid for the entire movement.